olutmatkaijian/Olutmatkaijian/README.md

 # My Profile
-I'm a chemical/environmental engineer (Bachelor) and master student who does coding in his spare time.

-- 🔭 I’m currently working on ADAM, a SCADA-Type system with integrated HMI Editor and fully integrated with ERP Tools using only FOSS
-- 🌱 I’m currently learning how to get JavaScript and CSS to play nice and do what I want
-- 🤔 I’m looking for help with front-end development for ADAM with minimal JavaScript frameworks (mithril.js or similar)
+Master student.

-- 💬 Fluent in German and English, learning Finnish
+- 💬 Fluent in German and English.
+A bit of finnish.
-- 📫 How to reach me: On GitHub or hobbybrauer.de
+- 📫 How to reach me: Don't.
-- ⚡ Fun fact: A sauna is an ideal place to ferment beer in
+- ⚡ Fun fact: A sauna is an ideal place to ferment beer in!